sclaussen/fourfours/README.md

     any number or the result of an evaluation (directly prior to a parenthesis).
     - Valid expressions: `square ((4! + 4)! + 4)! + 4)`,  `sqrt 44! / sum 44!`,  `(4 ^ 4 ^ 4 ^ 4)!`

+## Algorithm

+This algorithm generates permutations of the four fours expressions and then evaluates the expressions.
+If the evaluation of an expression results in a number between 0 and 1000 then a solution is found.
+As a result of the permutation generator, billions of expressions are generated to be evaluated.

+The generation algorithm works like this:
+- Stage 1: Numberic permutations are generated
+- Stage 2: Infix operation permutations are applied
+- Stage 3: Parenthesis permutations are applied
+- Stage 4: Prefix operation permutations are applied
+- Stage 5: Postfix operation permutations are applied
+- Stage 6: Expression evaluation

+### Evalution limits

+The following somewhat arbitrary thresholds are enforced during
+evaluation:
+- No factorial above 8 (eg 8!)
+- No summation above 500 (sum 500)
+- No power above 8 (eg 2^8)

+### Precedence

 When the current algorithm generates the expression permutations the functions (square, sqrt, and sum) are applied prior to a number and